 Conduit comes in many styles and is used to run electrical wiring in exposed locations in and around your home.
 It may be a basement, garage, barn, laundry areas, and also exposed areas.
 Your home may have conduit run inside of the walls, giving you access to pull additional circuits through the existing conduit runs later on.
 Within the conduits, you can choose between a couple of different types of wiring.

 - PVC conduit is often used in underground and wet location applications.
-This type of conduit has its own PVC fittings, connectors, couplings, and elbows.
+This type of conduit has its PVC fittings, connectors, couplings, and elbows.
 They are easy to attach with a cleaner and PVC glue.
 Since the PVC conduit is not conductive, you should always run a green ground wire in the conduit for proper grounding methods at connection points.

 - Flexible metal conduit is great for areas that require tight bends and close quarters would make it difficult to bend regular conduit.
 Water heaters, can lights, and attic vents are great examples where flexible metal conduit is typically installed.
 The most typical use for this type of conduit is when vibration will be present: Solid conduit would be shaken loose, but flexible metal conduit will stay put.

 - EMT conduit is lightweight, easy to bend, and is used within the walls.
 It also is easily damaged, unlike IMC or rigid conduit.